ad-si/RosettaGit/content/tasks/audioalarm/index.md

 #X connect 47 0 48 0;
 #X connect 48 0 35 0;
 #X connect 50 0 35 0;
 ```

-'''Features:'''
+Features:

-* Pd has built-in WAV file support - mp3 will require an extension
+- Pd has built-in WAV file support - mp3 will require an extension
-* Time input by hours, minutes and seconds
+- Time input by hours, minutes and seconds
-* Start, pause and resume button
+- Start, pause and resume button
-* Sound file selection via file browser dialog, test button and volume control
+- Sound file selection via file browser dialog, test button and volume control

 ## Python

-Python natively supports playing .wav files (via the [https://docs.python.org/3.4/library/wave.html wave] library), but not .mp3.
+Python natively supports playing .wav files
+(via the [https://docs.python.org/3.4/library/wave.html wave] library),
+but not .mp3.
 Therefore, this calls to the OS to start the file.
-This behaves as though the mp3 file were double-clicked and plays the file with the default system player.
+This behaves as though the mp3 file were double-clicked
+and plays the file with the default system player.

-{{works with|Python|3.4.1}}
+Works with Python 3.4.1

 ```python